NFL Recap: Baltimore Ravens vs. Cincinnati Bengals 19:17

 The Bengals’ response?
 A long drive deep into the red zone, where the creativity got a bit overdone.
 2nd and Goal tried their version of the “Philly Special” with Tyler Boyd in the backfield, but he was brought down by Marcus Peters for a long sack.
 You then returned to the 2-yard line with a completion to Ja’Marr Chase, but from there Burrow attempted a hopeless shovel pass through the middle – incomplete!
 Turnover on downs late in the third quarter.

-The Ravens then marched 90 yards and took about 8 minutes off the clock before Tucker sunk a short field goal to make it 16:10 for the Bengals.
+The Ravens then marched 90 yards and took regarding 8 minutes off the clock before Tucker sunk a short field goal to make it 16:10 for the Bengals.
 There were less than 10 minutes to play.
-Almost 8 minutes later, the Bengals responded in the form of a 1-yard touchdown sneak by Burrow shortly after the 2-minute warning to 17:16 for the guests.
+Almost 8 minutes later, the Bengals responded in the form of a 1-yard touchdown sneak by Burrow shortly following the 2-minute warning to 17:16 for the guests.
 The extra point was a hair’s breadth, the ball went right over the right upright.

 The Ravens had 1:58 minutes and all three timeouts to turn the game once more.
 Ultimately, that was far too much time for Jackson, who finally found his way out of the pocket and got the important yards out with his feet.
 The Ravens advanced to the 25-yard line and then Tucker made a comfortable sink from 43 yards to win.